What questions should you ask moving companies before hiring?

 Ask the movers for an estimate in writing, and request for a personal copy.
 The estimate must reflect all charges involved in the move.
 You and the movers must sign for it to be a deal.
 The estimate must reflect the payment method and indicate a date.

 Always try to get a Binding Estimate, Non-Binding estimates leave a lot of room for price hikes and changes.
 Secure yourself by getting a fixed binding estimate.
 If you find anything you don’t understand in the estimate, ask for clarifications.

 If you still don’t understand after clarifications don’t sign.
 Only sign when you understand every aspect of the estimate.
 Moving cost is one of the key questions to ask before hiring any moving company.

 Will there be any additional fees or charges?

-Some movers may ask for additional fees for long-distance move across places that are difficult to access.
-Movers may request for additional fees for moving delicate items that involved a third party.
-Or if the truck is parked far from your residence, and it takes longer distance and time to load.
+Some movers may ask for additional fees for a long-distance move across places that are difficult to access.
+Movers may request for additional fees for moving delicate items that involve a third party.
+Or if the truck is parked far from your residence, and it takes a longer distance and time to load.